lucalabs-de/end/README.md

 ### A value of 0 means that notifications will never get dropped.
 max-notifications = 0

 ### Defines the timeouts for different types of notifications in seconds.
+A value
+### of 0 means that the notification will never timeout
 timeout.urgency.low = 3
 timeout.urgency.normal = 5
 timeout.urgency.critical = 0